nuxy/headless/README.md

 });
 ```

+## Contributions

+If you find any bugs, or there is a feature you want to add, please submit a pull-request with your changes.
+Note: Before committing your code please ensure that you are following the Drupal coding standards.

+You can check your code by running the following command:

+    $ phpcs --standard=./vendor/drupal/coder/coder_sniffer/Drupal/ruleset.xml src

 ## License and Warranty

 This package is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.